 Evidence of an in-service stressor does not always have to come from military service records.
 Instead, the veteran can have friends, family, spouses, or fellow service-members submit statements about the time of the stressor.
 Even if the veteran did not tell them about the incident itself, perhaps they noticed the veteran’s personality changing.

 Just because you’ve been denied doesn’t mean you should give up.
-The attorneys of Berry Law Firm have spent decades successfully fighting for veterans’ benefits.
+The attorneys of Berry Law have spent decades successfully fighting for veterans’ benefits.
 We have never had a client regret his or her pursuit of VA compensation.

 If your claim has been denied or your rating decision is inadequate, contact us today.
 Your consultation is free.